 THE STORY:

-For a start, he is thrust into the media spotlight due to his recent capture and testimony against crime king-pin, Lou Janero - which causes him a lot of personal problems in the process.
-Then, he is forced to get a new partner for his own safety, Al Quan – which he is not too happy about.
-Plus, on top of that, he is currently investigating the death of rock singer, Johnny Squares (Jim Carrey), who snuffed it after making a rock-video.
+For a start, he's thrust into the media spotlight due to his recent capture and testimony against the crime kingpin, Lou Janero, which causes him a lot of personal problems in the process.
+Then, he is forced to get a new partner for his own safety, Al Quan, which he's not too happy about.
+Plus, on top of that, he is currently investigating the death of the rock star, Johnny Squares (Jim Carrey), who snuffed it after making a music video.

-Granted, at first glace, whilst examining Johnny's sprawled out body in his trailer, it does appear to Harry that he died of a heroin overdose.
-However, sometime later, when the producer of Johnny’s music video is killed in downtown, Chinatown, Harry discovers that the producer and Johnny are both apart of a ‘dead pool’ game - in which participants try to predict celebrity deaths in prose.
+Granted, at first glance, whilst examining Johnny's sprawled out body in his trailer, it does appear to Harry that he died of a heroin overdose.
+However, sometime later, when the producer of Johnny’s music video is killed in downtown Chinatown, Harry discovers that the producer and Johnny are both a part of a ‘dead pool’ game, in which participants try to predict celebrity deaths in prose.

 And do you know what is even more troubling about all of this?
-The director of Johnny’s film, Peter Swan (Liam Neeson), has both Johnny and the producers names on his 'death list'.
-Worst still, so is Harry's name too.
+The director of Johnny’s film, Peter Swan (Liam Neeson), has both Johnny's and the producers' names on his 'death list'.
+Worst still, so is Harry's name, too.

-So what do you think Harry does next, huh?
+So, what do you think Harry does next, huh?
 Confront Swan?
-Yes - he does that - not that it does him any good.
-But what about that female reporter who fancy's the pants of Harry then?
+Yes, he does that.
+Not that it does him any good.
+He also confronts the female reporter who fancies the pants off him?
 Samantha Walker (Patricia Clarkson)?
-Maybe she can help him investigate the media side of this 'Dead Pool' game?
-Err - no - not really - although she does inadvertently aide Harry with his problems with Lou Janero - thank God.
+Well, maybe she can help him investigate the media side of this 'Dead Pool' game?
+Or aid Harry with his problems with Lou Janero!

-Well, that is why what next transpires is a right 'make my day' scenario all in all.
-As partners avoid bangs, reporters hears clangs, criminals duck gangs, and Harry end this adventure with one major twang.
+Then again, that's probably why what next transpires is a right 'make my day' moment.
+As partners avoid bangs - reporters hear clangs - criminals duck gangs - and Harry ends this adventure with one major twang.

 THE REVIEW:

-Well, personally speaking of course, there was no grand finale – there was no major revelation – there wasn't even a climax which would end all climaxes.
-Instead, what was presented was a simple eighties story of fame and the trappings of fame - as well as a franchise that ended with a ‘thwang’ instead of a ‘BOOOM!’.
+Well, personally speaking, I found there was no grand finale, no major revelation, and no climax that would end all climaxes.
+Instead, what was presented was a simple eighties story of fame and the trappings of fame, along with a franchise that ended with a ‘thwang’ instead of a ‘BOOOM!’.

-Heck, ‘The Dead Pool’ was most probably Clint’s idea of defying audience expectations - and just presented a good solid story with no fan fare or defining closure!
+Heck, ‘The Dead Pool’ was most probably Clint’s idea of defying audience expectations by just presenting a good, solid story with no fanfare or defining closure!
 That is Clint’s style, right?
-Understated, just like the man with no name?
+Understated, just like the man with no name

-Still, overall, this film isn't that bad a movie – not brilliant – just not bad, and well worth the watch if just to see Clint with a harpoon gun, TWANG!
-Here, check out this homage to 'The Dead Pool', and please wait for the fanfare, ha!
+Overall, this film isn't that bad a film.
+Not brilliant... just not bad, and well worth the watch just to see Clint with a harpoon gun, TWANG!
+Here, check out this homage to 'The Dead Pool' and wait for the fanfare, ha!

 THE RATING: B-